Confirming membership in Local Group galaxies with the Dark Energy Spectroscopic Instrument Data Release 1: Acknowledgements

 \section{Acknowledgements}

+The authors thank the anonymous referee for their insightful comments, which helped in improving the quality of the draft.
 FS and CK acknowledge funding from the UK Science and Technology Facilities Council through grant ST/Y001443/1.
 This work used the DiRAC Memory Intensive service (Cosma8 / Cosma7 / Cosma6 [*]) at Durham University, managed by the Institute for Computational Cosmology on behalf of the STFC DiRAC HPC Facility (www.dirac.ac.uk).
 The DiRAC service at Durham was funded by BEIS, UKRI and STFC capital funding, Durham University and STFC operations grants.
 DiRAC is part of the UKRI Digital Research Infrastructure.

 This research used data obtained with the Dark Energy Spectroscopic Instrument (DESI).
 DESI construction and operations is managed by the Lawrence Berkeley National Laboratory.
 This material is based upon work supported by the U.S. Department of Energy, Office of Science, Office of High-Energy Physics, under Contract No. DE–AC02–05CH11231, and by the National Energy Research Scientific Computing Center, a DOE Office of Science User Facility under the same contract.
 Additional support for DESI was provided by the U.S. National Science Foundation (NSF), Division of Astronomical Sciences under Contract No. AST-0950945 to the NSF’s National Optical-Infrared Astronomy Research Laboratory; the Science and Technology Facilities Council of the United Kingdom; the Gordon and Betty Moore Foundation; the Heising-Simons Foundation; the French Alternative Energies and Atomic Energy Commission (CEA); the National Council of Humanities, Science and Technology of Mexico (CONAHCYT); the Ministry of Science and Innovation of Spain (MICINN), and by the DESI Member Institutions: www.desi.lbl.gov/collaborating-institutions.
 The DESI collaboration is honored to be permitted to conduct scientific research on I’oligam Du’ag (Kitt Peak), a mountain with particular significance to the Tohono O’odham Nation.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the U.S. National Science Foundation, the U.S. Department of Energy, or any of the listed funding agencies.